The basis of our property rights

 New Zealand has a strong survey and legal framework supporting land ownership and values.
 This means we can be confident of our property rights.

 Four statutory officers ensure New Zealand's legal and survey system can be trusted.
 These statutory officers are employed by Toitū Te Whenua but operate independently.

-The Valuer-General regulates the rating valuations industry.
+- The Valuer-General regulates the rating valuations industry.
 This includes administering the Valuers Registration Board (which regulates registered valuers) and ensuring district valuation rolls are maintained.
-The Valuer-General is the chair of the Valuers Registration Board and sits on the council of the New Zealand Institute of Valuers.

-The Commissioner of Crown Lands exercises rights of ownership and has statutory responsibility for Crown land.
+- The Commissioner of Crown Lands exercises rights of ownership and has statutory responsibility for Crown land.
 This means they are the landlord for Crown pastoral lessees, and are responsible for consenting to activities on Crown land.
-The Commissioner of Crown Lands also has responsibilities under Treaty settlement legislation.

 New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa